KristenJZ/KristenZ.github.io/_pages/about.md

 b) **How people perceive the connection between extreme weather and anthropogenic climate change from news and social media.**

-c) **How technical affordances influence human behaviors such as media consumption and engagement in various contexts such as science, entertainment, and politics.**
+c) **How technical affordances influence human behaviors such as media consumption and engagement in the context of science/entertainment.**

 My research has been published in peer-reviewed journals such as the *Journal of Communication*, *Telematics and Informatics*.